-If your automation doesn't send to your subscribers as expected, there are a few things to look for.
+If your automation doesn't send to your contacts as expected, there are a few things to look for.

 In this article, you'll find information on what can cause issues with MailChimp's marketing automation feature.

 Check the Status of Your Automation

-Next to the name of each automation, we’ll display an icon and label to indicate its sending status, so you can quickly tell whether things are working as expected.
+Next to the name of each campaign, we'll display a label to indicate its sending status, so you can quickly tell whether things are working as expected.

 |Draft||Your automation hasn't started.||Click Edit, make changes as needed, and start sending.|